zechworld/Datacamp-Data-Engineer-Notes/Cleaning-data-in-Python/1-common-data-problems/uniqueness-constraints/README.md

 # Drop duplicates
 height_weight.drop_duplicates(inplace=True)
 ```
-Then, this would be the remaining duplicate values we alreafy found:
+Then, this would be the remaining duplicate values we already found:

 ```python
 # Output duplicate values